-George McGovern, the Quiet Warrior: Photos From His ’72 Campaign
+George McGovern, the Quiet Warrior: Rare Photos From His ’72 Campaign

 Former U.S. Senator and 1972 presidential candidate George S. McGovern (b.
-1922) has died after being admitted to a Sioux Falls hospice six days ago.
+1922) died in October 2012 after being admitted to a Sioux Falls hospice six days earlier.
 He was 90 years old and had been in failing health “with a combination of medical conditions, due to age, that have worsened over recent months,” according to a statement from his family.
-From the mid-1960s through the early ’80s, he was one of the most prominent Democratic politicians in the United States — a proud liberal, decorated World War II veteran and tireless advocate for the poor and disenfranchised in America and around the world.
+From the mid-1960s through the early ’80s, he was one of the most prominent Democratic politicians in the United States—a proud liberal, decorated World War II veteran and tireless advocate for the poor and disenfranchised in America and around the world.

 Bill Eppridge recently told LIFE.com that, 40 years after that ’72 campaign, he recalled McGovern, the man, much more clearly than McGovern, the candidate.
 And he liked what he remembered.